luckyp70/blinds-controller/README.md

 The controller is configured as a Zigbee End Device by default, implementing the Window Covering device profile.
 It can be paired with any Zigbee coordinator (like Home Assistant with Zigbee2MQTT, Samsung SmartThings, etc.).

+- **Pairing**: Put your Zigbee coordinator in pairing mode and power up the controller.
+The device will join automatically.
+- **Binding**: Use your Zigbee coordinator to bind the Window Covering cluster for remote control.
+- **OTA**: The device supports Zigbee OTA firmware upgrades (see `zigbee_ota.c`).

 To modify Zigbee settings, use `idf.py menuconfig` and navigate to "Blinds Controller Configuration" → "Zigbee Configuration".

+## Calibration

+- The controller supports automatic calibration of opening/closing durations for accurate position tracking.
+- Calibration data is stored in NVS and is persistent across reboots.
+- To recalibrate, reset calibration data in NVS or use a dedicated Zigbee command (if implemented).

 ## Usage